ldbc/ldbc_snb_interactive_v1_driver/README.md

     cd ldbc_driver
     ./build.sh

+### Usage

+	java -cp core-0.1-SNAPSHOT.jar com.ldbc.driver.Client -db <classname> -l | -t -oc <count> [-P
+	       <file1:file2>] [-p <key=value>] -rc <count> [-s]  [-tc <count>] -w <classname>

+	   -db,--database <classname>       classname of the DB to use (e.g. com.ldbc.driver.db.basic.BasicDb) -l,--load                        run the loading phase of the workload -oc,--operationcount <count>     number of operations to execute (default: 0) -P <file1:file2>                 load properties from file(s) - files will be loaded in the order provided -p <key=value>                   properties to be passed to DB and Workload - these will override properties loaded from files
+	   -rc,--recordcount <count>        number of records to create during load phase (default: 0) -s,--status                      show status during run
+	   -t,--transaction                 run the transactions phase of the workload -tc,--threadcount <count>        number of worker threads to execute with (default: CPU cores - 2) -w,--workload <classname>        classname of the Workload to use (e.g. com.ldbc.driver.workloads.simple.SimpleWorkload)

 At the moment only one workload is supported, "simpleworkload", which has little configuration options and comprises of only basic key/value operations.
 To run it: